RobertHSchmidt/jwebmail/README.txt

     + Install a Java JDK and set the JAVA_HOME variable to the JDK installation root directory
     + Install Ant and make sure ant (or ant.bat) is in your search path
-    + Set env. variable ANT_ARGS like so.
-Bourne-compatible shells: export ANT_ARGS; ANT_ARGS='-lib bootstrap-libs -noclasspath' C-compatible shells setenv ANT_ARGS '-lib bootstrap-libs -noclasspath' Windows CMD shell
-          SET ANT_ARGS=-lib bootstrap-libs -noclasspath
-        Or, use Windows' Control Panel / System / Advanced / Env.
-Vars to set the value of variable "ANT_ARGS" to "-lib bootstrap-libs -noclasspath" (without the quotes).
+    + When you run an Ant target which needs Ivy to find libraries, instructions will be displayed for a single command to tell Ant how to find the Ivy jar file.

 The ANT_ARGS setting is just a suggestion.
 The critical thing is to get the Ivy jar file into your Ant CLASSPATH.
-You could, alternatively, copy the file to your $HOME/.ant/lib directory, set your CLASSPATH variable, etc.
+You could, alternatively, copy the file to your $HOME/.ant/lib directory, set your CLASSPATH variable, use Windows' Control Panel / System / Advanced / Env vars to set an env. variable using an absolute path, etc.  For better maintenance and scalability, I suggest that you add the bootstrap-libs content instead of hard-coding the single jar file name (for one thing, the filename will change when we upgrade it; for another, it's possible that additional bootstrap libs could become necessary in the future).

-IMPORTANT:  If you run Ant and get an error message like "...failed to create task... antlib:org.apache.ivy...
-The name is undefined..." then Ant is not finding the Ivy jar file.
-If in UNIX, did you export your ANT_ARGS or CLASSPATH variable?

 Once you have those prerequisites taken care of, use your IDE or "ant -p" to list the available Ant targets (with Eclipse, click the Target icon to hide internal targets... why would you ever want to see those?).
-You will probably want to execute the "generate-readme" target to generate the kind of documentation that you are probably looking for.
+You will want to execute the "generate-readme" target to generate the kind of documentation that you are probably looking for.
 If you don't have "xsltproc", you can generate the README.html file manually with your favorite XSLT processor tool and the artifacts in the src/doc/readme directory.